ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 (see {{synsem-overview}}).

-For a function expression to be supported, each function name in the expression MUST be registered (see {{iana-fnex}}).
+For a function expression to be supported, each function name in the expression must be supported.
 Implementations MUST support the function extensions defined in this document, but are free to support or not support other registered function extensions.

-To define which supported function expressions are well typed, a type system is first introduced.
+To define which function expressions are well typed, a type system is first introduced.

 ### Type System for Function Expressions {#typesys}